hopkins9942/sudoku-solver/README.md

 n-tuple: n squared True cells, at the intersections of n houses of n types (e.g the intersection n rows and n vals, or n values in n sqrs).
 Equivalent to hidden tuples, naked tuple, or a basic fish.
 My general definition sounds complicated, but imagine rotating an X-wing into the paper - it would become a hidden doublet or a naked doubled, depending on which axis you rotated it about.

+Intersection/ommision/locked/Pointing/claiming: Because val-sqr houses share multiple cells with val-row and val-col houses, if all of one house's Trues lie inside other house, the other house cannot have any other Trues.
+No fancy stuff here, this is the same as the 2d version.

 Still to do:
 -Actually write the program.
 -Think of an acronym for a name